 A guest post by Julie Johnson

 The holidays are here and as wonderful as a happy holiday would be, the reality is not always that joyful.
-Your little one asks you to play every thirty minutes, but you keep saying no because the turkey still isn’t done and you’re running late to grandma’s.
+Your little one asks you to play every thirty minutes, but you keep saying no because the turkey still isn’t done and everyone is hungry.
 Finally, she grabs a toy from her sister, yanks the dog’s tail, and spirals into a tantrum when she sees you coming for her in anger.

 The truth is she’d rather you come in anger, than not come at all.